mosaic-design-system/docs/src/components/avatar.md

       ## Using an Avatar

+      ### Displaying an Avatar

+      **Avatars** can be displayed individually or adjacent to each other on a single row.

+      Additionally, **Avatars** are available in different sizes, however it is important not to mix sizes. **Avatars** should only use one picture size across your entire product.

+      ### Avatar pictures

-      Avatars can be displayed individually or adjacent to each other on a single row.
-Although avatars are typically used with photos, they can be used with icons or, where a photo and icon is not available, they can also be used to display a user's initials.
+      Although **Avatars** are typically used with photos, they can be used with icons.
+Choose one style to use across your entire product.
+In both cases, where a photo or icon is not available, they can also be used to display a user's initials.

-      Avatars are available in different sizes.
-However, it is important not to mix sizes.
-It is also important to remember that small images used in large Avatars will be upscaled, which could lead to distorted images.
-Always use compressed images and resize images near to the appropriate size.
-This will help maintain the best results.

       When a photo or icon is not available or hasn't been supplied, a fall-back icon is automatically used.
 This is the generic User icon.

-      The following rules apply to using Avatars:

-      * Do not to mix icon and photo Avatar styles

-      * Do not mix Avatar sizes

-      * Do not use high resolution photos, as this may impact performance
+      It is also important to remember that small images used in large **Avatars** will be upscaled, which could lead to distorted images.
+Always use compressed images and resize images near to the appropriate size.
+This will help maintain the best results, and reduce the impact on performance by stopping the application from needing to render large image files.

     icon: file_invoice
   - title: Code
     hook: code